Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Smart-Parking-Syntetic-Case.md

 |Key Vault |kv-cpd-data-uat-we-01|

-# Deployment of Data Infrastructure
+# Deployment of Data Infrastructure in following sentence.

+### Please pay your attention to keep the proper order of activities to avoid getting errors due to lack of secrets in KeyVault.

 1. [Deployment of KeyVault](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=488).
 The KeyVault Instance is shared with Central Data Platform, so if CDP has been deployed before, this point needs to be avoided.
 1. Prepare [library variable group](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_library?itemType=VariableGroups) in Azure DevOps by copying one of the existing variable groups - uat.
 The list of secrets to be seeded to kv-cpd-data-<env>-we-01 - Scripts\KeyVault\data-secrets.yml